A motivic integral $p$-adic cohomology: Introduction

-The goal of this paper is to prove the following result, without any assumption on resolutions of singularities of the base field $k$: \begin{thm} There exists an integral $p$-adic cohomology that factors through Voevodsky's stable $\infty$-category of effective motives For all $X\in \Sm(k)$, there is a canonical map to crystalline cohomology that factors through $R\Gamma_{\rm crys}(\ol{X},\partial X)$ whenever $X$ admits a smooth compactification $\ol{X}$.
-Moreover, after inverting $p$, there is an equivalence to rigid cohomology \end{thm} In particular the factorization through $\DMinf(k,\Z)$ implies the following descent property: \begin{enumerate}[label=(\roman*')] \item It satisfies Nisnevich descent, in the sense that for any \v Cech hypercover $X_\bullet \to X$ associated to a Nisnevich cover $X_0\to X$, the induced morphism is an equivalence. \end{enumerate} and the following properties: \begin{enumerate} \item Projective bundle formula: for $E\to X$ a vector bundle of rank $n+1$ and $\P(E)$ the associated projective bundle, there is an equivalence \item (Theorem \ref{thm:purity}) Purity: let $Z\subseteq X$ be smooth closed subset of codimension $d$ and $U=X-Z$.
-Then there is a fiber sequence \end{enumerate} In case $k$ satisfies resolutions of singularities as in \ref{nota:RS}\footnote{Notice that we assume strictly less hypotheses than \cite{ertl2021integral}: in particular, we do not assume embedded resolution and weak factorization of pairs as in Hypotheses 1.8 and 1.9}, we are able to prove that $R\Gamma_p(X)$ agrees with the log de Rham--Witt cohomology of any smooth compactification $(\overline{X},\partial X)$ with log poles on the boundary $\partial X$.
-In particular, we deduce (independently from \cite{ertl2021integral} and with milder assumptions on resolutions of singularities), the following: \begin{thm} The map is an equivalence for any smooth compactification.
+The goal of this paper is to prove the following result, without any assumption on resolutions of singularities of the base field $k$: \begin{thm} There exists an integral $p$-adic cohomology that factors through Voevodsky's stable $\infty$-category of effective motives For all $X\in \Sm(k)$, there is a canonical map to crystalline cohomology that factors through $R\Gamma_{\rm crys}(\ol{X},\partial X)$ whenever $X$ admits a smooth partial compactification $\ol{X}$.
+Moreover, after inverting $p$, there is a map to rigid cohomology: where $K=W(k)[1/p]$. \end{thm} In particular the factorization through $\DMinf(k,\Z)$ implies the following descent property: \begin{enumerate}[label=(\roman*')] \item It satisfies Nisnevich descent, in the sense that for any \v Cech hypercover $X_\bullet \to X$ associated to a Nisnevich cover $X_0\to X$, the induced morphism is an equivalence. \end{enumerate} and the following properties: \begin{enumerate} \item Projective bundle formula: for $E\to X$ a vector bundle of rank $n+1$ and $\P(E)$ the associated projective bundle, there is an equivalence \item (Theorem \ref{thm:purity}) Purity: let $Z\subseteq X$ be a smooth closed subset of codimension $d$ and $U=X-Z$.
+Then there is a fiber sequence \end{enumerate} In case $k$ satisfies resolutions of singularities as in Notation \ref{nota:RS}\footnote{Notice that we assume strictly less hypotheses than \cite{ertl2021integral}: in particular, we do not assume embedded resolution and weak factorization of pairs as in Hypotheses 1.8 and 1.9}, we are able to prove that $R\Gamma_p(X)$ agrees with the log de Rham--Witt cohomology of any smooth compactification $(\overline{X},\partial X)$ with log poles on the boundary $\partial X$.
+In particular, we deduce (independently from \cite{ertl2021integral} and with milder assumptions on resolutions of singularities), the following: \begin{thm} Assume that $k$ satisfies resolution of singularities as in \ref{nota:RS}.
+The map is an equivalence for any smooth compactification.
 In particular the cohomology theory